Newton-76/FESDriversLicenseCheck/Deliverable1.md

 - Make sure to meet requirements before presenting the product => Driver's licenses are also equipped with a RFID-tag
 - How to structure and organize the meeting with the customer
-- Fixed to-do's on scheduled meetings
+- Set to do's for scheduled meetings rather than making only general meetings, so there is a structured purpose to work towards.

 ### Addendum